giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 ### Kubernetes API

-Kubernetes API of the Tenant Cluster are exposed to the customer.
-You have full control over the users that are created via Giant Swarm API.
-Additionally you can also manage users via external Identity Provider by connecting the API to it.
+The Kubernetes API of the clusters are exposed to the customers.
+You have full control over the users that are created via the Giant Swarm API.
+Additionally, you can also manage users by connecting an external Identity Provider to the Kubernetes API.

 ## Further reading